Welcome to Hapara Highlights Follow

 The Send Message feature lets you send targeted messages to selected students, groups or the whole class.
 This feature is described in detail here.

-In the student panel of the Browser Tabs view, you can click the X to the right of a site or URL, and that tab will be closed on the student device.
+In each student tile in the Browser Tabs view, you can click the X to the right of a site or URL, and that tab will be closed on the student's device.

 The Highlights module shares some usability features with the other Hapara modules, including: